stanykh/serverless-node-examples/README.md

 Once you have done that, go to AWS IAM console and create a user.
 You may want to grant an AdministratorAccess to this user.
 Once this user is created, it will be assigned with Access key ID and Secret access key.

 ### Step 3: Edit ~/.aws/config
 This step is specify the default region based on the username (username must match the user that you created in IAM).
-Nothing fancy, you may change it to any region of your liking.
+Nothing fancy, you may change it to any region to your liking.

 ```
 [default]